European Association for the Study of the Liver: International Liver Congress

 EASL organizes the International Liver Congress, held in various European cities, usually in April.
 This is an annual scientific meeting where experts and researchers receive information on the latest research, perspectives and treatments of liver disease.
 Medical experts and specialists will share recent data, present studies and findings, and discuss topics on liver disease.
 The International Liver Congress attracts more than 9,000 delegates from all over the world.

 Journal of Hepatology

 The Journal of Hepatology is a monthly, English language, peer-reviewed journal, edited by EASL and published by Elsevier.
 As the official journal of EASL, it provides an international forum for the publication of original articles, reviews and letters to the Editor describing basic laboratory, translational, and clinical investigations in hepatology.
 All articles undergo a rigorous peer review and are selected based on the originality of the findings, the superior quality of the work described, and the clarity of presentation.

 In 2021, the Journal of Hepatology had an impact factor of 30.083.

 The Journal of Hepatology also publishes EASL's Clinical Practice Guidelines.
 These guidelines assist physicians, healthcare providers, patients and other interested parties in the clinical decision-making process.
-The EASL Guidelines present a range of state-of-the-art approaches for the diagnosis and treatment of liver diseases.
+The EASL Guidelines present a range of approaches for the diagnosis and treatment of liver diseases.

-EASL Hepatology Fellowships

-EASL offers a range of different hepatology fellowships: